IkeC/Puny-BuildTools/Templates/Resources/Releases/readme.txt

 Double click on PLAY.PRG in the disk directory
 This version of the game supports the UNDO command

+Agon Light/Console8:
+Copy the contents of the Agon directory to your hard drive in to a new directory From inside the directory, type exec playgame.txt to play the game Requires MOS v3 or greater
+You can dismiss the intro screen faster by pressing any key

 MS-DOS:
 Copy the contents in the DOS directory to your hard drive Run PLAY.BAT to start the game